maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 > *cellml* files can be visualize (and run!) with the open-source software *OpenCOR*.

-Regarding thw Monodomainsolver and the muscleContractionSolver coupling, the mechanics solver `MuscleSolverContraction` recives the following data:
+Regarding the Monodomainsolver and the muscleContractionSolver coupling, the mechanics solver `MuscleSolverContraction` recives the following data:

 ```
 "slotNames": ["m1lda", "m1ldot", "m1g_in", "m1T", "m1ux", "m1uy", "m1uz"]
 # slot names of the data connector slots: lambda, lambdaDot, gamma, traction
 ```

-TODO: ["m1lda", "m1ldot", "m1g_in"] leads to almost the same results (see out_new) Should we use that?

-You may notice some of this names are not defined in the `muscle1_mappings`, but in the settings file we can define further slots mappings:
+You may notice `"mg_in"` is not defined in the `muscle1_mappings`, but in the settings file we have defined a mapping from :

 ```
 "connectedSlots": [